bradyhouse/house/fiddles/docker/README.markdown

 markdown (*.md) file entitled [docker-deploy](http://three-bradyhouse.rhcloud.com/?p=807).
 The file begins `"Add convenience for users to containerize and deploy their Angular application via Docker. …”`.
-And then, a 2x4 materialized and bounced off my head: _Huh, maybe I can't simply dismiss this Docker thing as something beyond the pale of JavaScript/frontend and my so-called expertise._

-This collection (aka directory, aka _barrel_) is aimed at gaining some experience with [docker](http://docker.com).
+And then, a 2x4 materialized and bounced off my head: _Huh, maybe I can't simply dismiss this Docker thing as something beyond the pale of JavaScript/frontend and my so-called expertise._ This collection (aka directory, aka _barrel_) is aimed at gaining some experience with [docker](http://docker.com).
-_Yah-dah, yah-dah, yah-dah ..._

-Finally, if you are really following along, start with [bash fiddle #81](../bash/fiddle-0081-docker).
-It automates the setup of the docker client and dependencies via home brew.
-For the _non-Mac challenged_, See the aforementioned text.

 ### Kindle Injection